Dexalot/dexalot-docs/docs/apiv2/Websocket.md

 #### OrderStatusUpdateEvent (Trader Event)

-This is the captured order status update event based on the trader address provided in the signature.
+After subscribing to the traderEvents this is the captured order status update event based on the trader address provided in the signature.

 ```ts
 export interface OrderStatusUpdateEvent {